derlerd/derlerd.github.io/README.md

 ## Publication List

 To automatically generate the list of publications, the Jekyll post engine is used.
-That is, each file in the directories `_preprints`, `_proc`, `_jour`, `_articles`, `_theses`, `_deli` is treated as a single publication of the respective category.
+That is, each file in the directories `_preprints`, `_proc`, `_jour`, `_articles`, `_talk`, `_theses`, `_deli` is treated as a single publication of the respective category.
 The date prefix is not displayed and only used for sorting purposes.
 The meta-information determines the displayed information.
 The key `layout` needs to be set to `post` and the remaining keys have the following semantics:
   * `year`: Publication year
   * `title`: Title of the publication
   * `authors`: A comma separated list of authors